 A Submission version of the plan was prepared, following the Regulation 14 consultation which took place in September and October 2020.
 All comments received were reviewed and taken into account, as identified in the Consultation Statement 2021.
 A Submission version of the Plan was submitted to South Cambridgeshire District Council in August 2021, following adoption by Gamlingay Parish Council.
-The Plan has now been examined to ensure it complies with legislation.
-This Referendum version of the Plan has now been prepared taking on board the modifications recommended by the examiner in his report and includes some minor updates.
-This Plan is ready to go for referendum where residents will then be asked to vote as to whether the Neighbourhood Plan should be used by South Cambridgeshire District Council to determine planning applications in the parish of Gamlingay.
-If this referendum is successful the Plan will be formally 'made' by SCDC.
+The Plan was examined to ensure it complies with legislation.
+A referendum version of the Plan was prepared taking on board the modifications recommended by the examiner in his report and some minor updates.
+A referendum was held on 10 November 2022 and residents were asked to vote as to whether the Neighbourhood Plan should be used by South Cambridgeshire District Council to determine planning applications in the parish of Gamlingay.
+76.62% of those that voted were in favour of its use, and 23.38% of those that voted were against its use.
+Following this successful referendum, South Cambridgeshire District Council made (adopted) the Gamlingay Neighbourhood Plan on 24 November 2022.